Our Beliefs

 Learn more about The United Methodist Church at www.umc.org.

-River Hills UMC adopted a Statement of Inclusion on Jan.
-28, 2020:
+River Hills UMC adopted the following statement on Jan.
+25, 2026:

 More information is also available in our virtual New Member Class, found in the "I Am New" tab.